At least seven pilgrims killed in Indian administered Kashmir

 "Terrorists fired on a police checkpoint and the fire was returned.
 A tourist bus was hit by bullets," police spokesman Manoj Pandita said in a statement.

+While police have so far attributed the deaths to crossfire, others have accused the militants of deliberately targeting the pilgrims.

+Indian Prime Minister Narendra Modi condemned the attack on social media, saying that "India will never get bogged down by such cowardly attacks and evil designs of hate."

-An estimated 60 to 70 pilgrims had boarded the bus at the Baltel base camp, reaching Botengoo just after sunset around 8.20 p.m. local time.
+An estimated 60 pilgrims had boarded the bus at the Baltel base camp, reaching Botengoo just after sunset around 8.20 p.m. local time.

 The bus was traveling after sunset -- which is banned throughout the region due to security restrictions.
 It didn't have the usual police escort and may not have had the correct registration paperwork, according to local authorities.

 Amarnath is considered one of the holiest shrines in Hinduism.
-Located at an altitude of 3,888 meteres (12,756 feet) and surrounded by snowy mountain peaks, the annual pilgrimage to the cave shrine kicked off on June 29 and will culminate on August 7.
+Located at an altitude of 3,888 meters (12,756 feet) and surrounded by snowy mountain peaks, the annual pilgrimage to the cave shrine kicked off on June 29 and will culminate on August 7.

 The last major attack on pilgrims in the area was carried out in August 2002, in which nine people were killed in Pahalgam.